carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 multiplying, etc.) two rasters.
 In the geospatial world, we call this "raster math", and typically it refers to operations on rasters that have the same width and height (including `nodata` pixels).
-We saw from the last episode's challenge that this is not the case without DTM and DSM.
+We saw from the last episode's Challenge this is not the case with our DTM and DSM.
 Even though the `reproject` function gets our rasters into the same CRS, they have slightly different extents.
 We can now use the `reproject_match` function, which both reprojects and clips a raster to the CRS and extent of another raster.